 Pure Sine Waves are what your local utility company produces.

 These inverters are more expensive but can run any equipment.
 They are better with sensitive equipment.

 High-Frequency inverters are what you most often find sold.
-They are less expensive, small, and don’t handle industrial loads as well as low-frequency inverters.
+This is because they are less expensive, small, and don’t handle industrial loads or low-frequency inverters.

 These inverters are good with computers, electronics, small appliances, and small tools but don’t handle machines requiring large loads well – pumps, motors, and some tools with high torque.

-Low-Frequency inverters have an iron core, are more expensive, durable, and usually have more features and versatility.
+Low-Frequency inverters have an iron core, are more expensive and durable, and usually have more features and versatility.

-These inverters can handle much larger loads and some features included are listed below.
+These inverters can handle much larger loads; some included features are listed below.

 - Hardwire additional external GFCI outlets

 - The input of multiple DC voltages

 - Dual output voltages (120/240VAC)